 The Prince Hotel and The Bunker

 The last of the SROs are closing and missions are moving out.
 The building at left in the picture below was the Prince Hotel.
 It's a few blocks south of the White House at 220 Bowery.
 It opened as the Prince Hotel in 1927.
 In the 1940s it was converted into an SRO to pack in soldiers being processed out of the military after being brought to New York City in troopships.
-Now it's the Bowery House, an SRO turned budget hotel.
+In 2011 it was renovated and reopened as the Bowery House, an SRO turned budget hotel.
 You can stay in one of their 1940s design cabins for about $60–90 per night.William S. Burroughs

 in New York Bowery

 The building to its right is the former YMCA including "The Bunker", a windowless former locker room in which William S. Burroughs lived from 1974 until 1981.
 Mark Rothko, an abstract impressionist painter known for his fuzzy rectangles of various murky shades, maintained a studio in the former basketball gym for a while.

 Across the Bowery from those two buildings is the Bowery Mission, which was founded further south into Chinatown in 1879.
 It was the third rescue mission established in the U.S. and the second in New York City.
 It moved to its current location at 227-229 Bowery in 1908-1909.
 These are the two brick buildings at the center of the first picture below, and toward the left in the second picture.
 The five-story building at 227 Bowery had been built in 1876 for an undertaker and coffin manufacturer, it was modified when the Mission moved in.
 They were then able to expand into the adjacent three-story building at 229.